 Scholarly Commons Citation

 Cohen, Julie E., "Examined Lives: Informational Privacy and the Subject as Object" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 810.
+810.